csytan/csytan.github.io/projects/duckduckgo.md

 # Instant Answer Regression Tester

 I was fortunate to do some contract work for [DuckDuckGo](https://duckduckgo.com/) when they needed a way to test their  Instant Answers library.
-[Instant Answers](https://duck.co/help/features/instant-answers-and-other-features) are keywords that run a command on DuckDuckGo.
+[Instant Answers](https://duck.co/help/features/instant-answers-and-other-features) are keywords that run a command on DuckDuckGo search engine.

 Their [Instant Answer platform](http://duckduckhack.com/) is open source, so anyone can submit one as long as they're open to do a bit of coding.
-[Here's an example](https://duckduckgo.com/?q=ducksay+hello+world!&ia=ducksay) of an Instant Answer I made that is triggered by the keyword **ducksay**.
+[Here's an example](https://duckduckgo.com/?q=ducksay+hello+world!&ia=ducksay) of one I made that is triggered by the keyword **ducksay**.

 ![ducksay](/images/projects_ddg3.png)